Nicola-Russo/Framework-for-smart-grid-security/README.md

 Clone the repository

-Go to the folder "Processing Unit" and unzip "Archivio.zip".
+Go to the folder "SSLTLS connection from PMU to Processing unit" and unzip "Archivio.zip".
-Once you unzip the data (Magnitude.json and PhaseAngle.json) sure that the two files are in the folder "Processing Unit".
+Once you unzip the data (Magnitude.json and PhaseAngle.json) sure that the two files are in the folder "SSLTLS connection from PMU to Processing unit".
 So you can delete the folder.zip

 Open Ganache and create a new workspace (ethereum). #### IMPORTANT: port number of workspace must be 8545